John Adams: Commissioner to France

-In November 1777, Adams learned that he was to be named commissioner to France, replacing Silas Deane and joining Franklin and Arthur Lee in Paris to negotiate an alliance with the hesitant French.
-James Lovell invoked Adams's "inflexible integrity" and the need to have a youthful man who could counterbalance Franklin's advanced age.
-On November 27, Adams accepted, wasting no time.
-He wrote to Lovell that he "should have wanted no motives or arguments" for his acceptance if he "could be sure that the public would be benefited by it."
+In November 1777, Adams learned that he was to be named commissioner to France, replacing Silas Deane and joining Franklin and Arthur Lee in Paris to negotiate an alliance with the French.
+James Lovell invoked Adams's "inflexible integrity" and the need to have a youthful man who could counterbalance Franklin's age.
+On November 27, Adams accepted.
 Abigail was left in Massachusetts to manage their home, but it was agreed that 10-year-old John Quincy would go with Adams, for the experience was "of inestimable value" to his maturation.
 On February 17, 1778, Adams set sail aboard the frigate Boston, commanded by Captain Samuel Tucker.
 The trip was stormy and treacherous.
-Lightning injured 19 sailors and killed one.
-The ship was pursued by several British vessels, with Adams taking up arms to help capture one.
-A cannon malfunction killed one of the crew and injured five others.
+British vessels pursued the ship, with Adams personally taking up arms to help capture one.
+A cannon malfunction wounded several sailors and killed one.
 On April 1, the Boston arrived in France, where Adams learned that France had agreed to an alliance with the United States on February 6.
-Adams was annoyed by the other two commissioners: Lee, whom he thought paranoid and cynical, and the popular and influential Franklin, whom he found lethargic and overly deferential and accommodating to the French.
+Adams was annoyed by the other two commissioners: Lee, whom he thought paranoid and cynical, and the popular and influential Franklin, whom he found lethargic and overly deferential to the French.
 He assumed a less visible role but helped manage the delegation's finances and record-keeping.
 Frustrated by the perceived lack of commitment on the part of the French, Adams wrote a letter to French foreign minister Vergennes in December, arguing for French naval support in North America.
-Franklin toned down the letter, but Vergennes still ignored it.
+Franklin toned down the letter, but Vergennes ignored it.
 In September 1778, Congress increased Franklin's powers by naming him minister plenipotentiary to France while Lee was sent to Spain.
 Adams received no instructions.
-Frustrated by the apparent slight, he departed France with his son John Quincy on March 8, 1779.
+Frustrated by the apparent slight, he departed France with John Quincy on March 8, 1779.
 On August 2, they arrived in Braintree.

 In late 1779, Adams was appointed as the sole minister charged with negotiations to establish a commercial treaty with Britain and end the war.
-Following the conclusion of the Massachusetts constitutional convention, he departed for France in November, accompanied by his sons John Quincy and 9-year-old Charles.
-A leak in the ship forced it to land in Ferrol, Spain, and Adams and his party spent six weeks travelling overland until they reached Paris.
+Following the Massachusetts constitutional convention, he departed for France in November, accompanied by his sons John Quincy and 9-year-old Charles.
+A leak forced the ship to land in Ferrol, Spain, and Adams and his party spent six weeks travelling overland to Paris.
 Constant disagreement between Lee and Franklin eventually resulted in Adams assuming the role of tie-breaker in almost all votes on commission business.
-He increased his usefulness by mastering the French language.
+He increased his usefulness by mastering French.
 Lee was eventually recalled.
 Adams closely supervised his sons' education while writing to Abigail about once every ten days.